engeir/slides/content/2023-01-24-midterm-evaluation-presentation.md

 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Notes:

+The volcanic forcing is here events with zero width, meaning an event consist of one element, described fully by an arrival time and amplitude.

 --

 <!-- .slide: data-background="https://raw.githubusercontent.com/engeir/presentations/821c7c6b8aeaa906f73c5c70a0185579cf3e4482/2023/midterm-evaluation/pic/cesm_lme_deconvolution_delta_new2_zoomed-temp.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Notes:

+The temperature is the output of simulations with the CESM1 climate model.

 --

 <!-- .slide: data-background="https://raw.githubusercontent.com/engeir/presentations/821c7c6b8aeaa906f73c5c70a0185579cf3e4482/2023/midterm-evaluation/pic/cesm_lme_deconvolution_delta_new2_zoomed.png" -->
 <!-- .slide: data-background-size="contain" -->
 <!-- .slide: data-transition="fade" -->

+Notes:

+The estimated response function has the expected shape with a short initial rise and a longer decay lasting approximately a decade.

+A good amount of noise is still present, and adding to this analysis is a more in depth look at how the deconvolution algorithm handle this kind of noisy input data.

 --